Skip to Content

 Understanding the Appeals Process

 Once you have your documentation in order, you will need to submit a written appeal to your insurance company.
 This appeal should include a detailed explanation of why you believe the denial was incorrect, supported by the evidence you have gathered.
 Be sure to follow any specific instructions provided by your insurance company regarding the format and content of the appeal.
-It’s often helpful to consult with a legal professional who specializes in long-term disability claims to ensure that your appeal is as strong as possible.
+It’s often helpful to consult with an attorney who specializes in long-term disability insurance claims to ensure that your appeal is as strong as possible.

 Timeline of the Appeals Process